trevorisaacson3/cs455-hw2/README.md

 ## Building and Running the program

-To build the project, run the following command in the terminal from this project's main directory (the directory containing this README): $ gradle build
+To build the project, run the following command in the terminal from this project's main directory (the directory containing this README):
+    $ gradle build

-The client nodes can be started using java-cp ./build/libs/HW2-1.0.jar cs455.scaling.Client {server-hostname} {server-port} {message-rate (seconds)}
+The client nodes can be started using the following command in the terminal:
+    $ java-cp ./build/libs/HW2-1.0.jar cs455.scaling.Client {server-hostname} {server-port} {message-rate (seconds)}

-The server node can be started using java-cp ./build/libs/HW2-1.0.jar cs455.scaling.Server {server-port} {threadPool-size} {batch-size} {batch-time (seconds)}
+The server node can be started using the following command in the terminal:
+    $ java-cp ./build/libs/HW2-1.0.jar cs455.scaling.Server {server-port} {threadPool-size} {batch-size} {batch-time (seconds)}

 ## Class Descriptions